 I was remembering a time I suffered under a tough boss, and why I stayed.
 I stayed because I felt I had no options, that I could not earn the money I was earning anywhere else.
 I was remembering how terrible that felt.
 In fact, I got my first significantly grey hair from that experience.

-“Yes you may have a bad boss – in fact it is a bit scary how many people are incompetent bosses – and it doesn’t matter,” he said.
-“Unless you are a political player and have the chops to sabotage and climb, complaining about how bad your boss is only serves to create your suffering, and entrench your position as a victim.”
+“Yes you may have a bad boss – it is a bit scary how many people are incompetent bosses – and it doesn’t matter,” he said.
+“Unless you are a political player and have the chops to sabotage and climb, complaining about how bad your boss is only serving to create your suffering, and entrench your position as a victim.”

 “Instead, invest your time and energy in understanding how to make your boss look good, and then proceed to do so,” he finished.